naiyerasif/site/content/blog/2019-01-12-creating-a-node-js-application-using-express-and-type-script.md

 ---
-title: Creating an Express application using TypeScript
+title: Creating a Node.js application using Express and TypeScript
-path: creating-an-express-application-using-type-script
+path: creating-a-node-js-application-using-express-and-type-script
 date: 2019-01-12
 updated: 2019-09-20
 author: [naiyer]
-summary: Bootstrap a Node.js project using Express.js with TypeScript support
+summary: Bootstrap a Node.js application using Express.js with TypeScript support
 tags: ['guide', 'express', 'typescript', 'nodejs']
 ---

 ## Intent

-The intent of this guides is to create a simple Node.js application using Express.js as the middleware with TypeScript support.
+The intent of this guide is to create a simple Node.js application using Express.js as the middleware with TypeScript support.
 You'll start with a JavaScript application and add TypeScript support to it.

 ### Setup